mateenali66/file-available-script/README.md

-# file-available-script
+# Auth Log Exists

-Simple script to check if a file exists or not
+Simple script to check if a file exists or not.

+Just change the variables according to your requirement.